Ritesh214/Database/README.md

 <h2>Animal shelter database</h2>
 <p>The enhancement plan is to make a mongo database of animal shelters and a Python script to perform the CRUD operations on the database.
 We will also include a dash script that will take the database query results and display them in a graphical interface.
 A summary of the enhancements:<br>
-•The database has been created in MondoDB environment.<br>
+<i>• The database has been created in MondoDB environment.<br>
-•Create users and roles for the database.<br>
+• Create users and roles for the database.<br>
-•Create indexes in the database to make searching easier.<br>
+• Create indexes in the database to make searching easier.<br>
-•A python script to access the database and perform CRUD operations has been created with all four methods in the database connection class.<br>
+• A python script to access the database and perform CRUD operations has been created with all four methods in the database connection class.<br>
-•A python script using dash-plotly is to be created to help visualize the data being fetched from the database.<br>
+• A python script using dash-plotly is to be created to help visualize the data being fetched from the database.<br>
-•Data aggregation pipelines to work with filters that will help customize the data and the visualization.<br>
+• Data aggregation pipelines to work with filters that will help customize the data and the visualization.<br>
-•Appealing display of the visualizations in a webpage.<br>
+• Appealing display of the visualizations in a webpage.</i><br>
 The skills illustrated here are of database design and access.
 Database aggregation pipelines to query the database and manipulate data to required results.
 I will also show how the database results can be graphically represented using the Dash programming language tools.</p>

 <b>Creating the database</b><br>